 The only problem with the kid’s area is that you cannot really see what’s going on in there when you’re sat at the tables.
 We sat on the sofas just outside the door, so we could keep an eye on them, but that was the best spot.
 Unfortunately it does mean that people can ignore their kids, even if they’re really messing the play area up, which doesn’t seem to be particularly fair on the owners.
 There is one sofa inside the play room that you can sit on though.

 They’ve got fantastic plans for the place.
-Outside there are already some ducks you can look at (always a hit in our house) but they’re also installing a play area, sandpit and outside seating.
+Outside there are already some ducks you can look at (always a hit in our house) but they’ve also installed a play area, sandpit and outside seating.
 It’s going to be really good in the spring and summer.

-They have relatively limited opening hours (have a look at the sign in the pictures) but it’s also open for hire.
+They have relatively limited opening hours (have a look at the sign in the pictures or check out their website) but it’s also open for hire.
 Apparently they’re fully booked on Saturdays for a while which is great.
 They’re also open on Friday nights until late.
 As much as it’s a family friendly place, I think it also has a great atmosphere and would be a lovely place to take friends – without the children – for the evening.

 We were there for three hours and had a lovely time.
 We didn’t feel at all rushed or like we should move on.
 The staff were so nice and accommodating.
+They regularly checked we were OK, without being bothersome and we had a lovely chat about the cakes.
 The children had a lovely time too – they thought they were just at playground.
 It was a brilliant way to spend a few hours.

 Address – The Barn, Bierton, Aylesbury HP22 5GA.
 As you drive out of Bierton there’s a turning on your right shortly before you get to the white gates.
 Take that turning and the Barn is on your right.

 It’s a cafe so there’s food and you cannot bring your own